Megha-2023/OC_Project_9_LITReview_Django_Webapp/README.md

 ### 1. Clone the Repository

 First, clone this repository to your local machine.
-Then open command prompt from inside the cloned repository
+Then navigate inside the folder litreview and open command prompt from inside the cloned repository

 ### 2. Create Virtual Environment